brycefrank/pyfor/README.md

 This release is adequate for processing single tiles and serves as the foundation for future updates.
 There is a dedicated changelog [here](CHANGELOG.md)

-An upcoming release, [0.3.0](http://github.com/brycefrank/pyfor/tree/0.3.0),  will focus on processing large acquisitions, and is slated for release on this branch later this month (August 2018).
+An upcoming release, [0.3.0](http://github.com/brycefrank/pyfor/tree/0.3.0),  will focus on processing large acquisitions, and is slated for release on this branch later this fall.

 ## Samples